elephantscale/es-training-new/terraform/Z-Archive/managing-terraform-state.md

 * Every time you run Terraform
     * it can fetch the latest status of this EC2 Instance from AWS
-    * compare that to what’s in your Terraform configurations
+    * compare that to what's in your Terraform configurations
     * determine what changes need to be applied

 * Thus, the output of the `terraform plan` command is a diff